Manage government performance

 A visualisation of the key drivers and influences related to government performance and the activities and obligations associated with the three elements of the PMF.

 A calendar of events highlighting management and corporate governance activities for the financial year.

-For help preparing strategic plans see the:
+For help preparing strategic, operational and specific purpose plans see the:

 - Strategic Planning Better Practice Guide

 Information to assist agencies in undertaking strategic planning activities and developing strategic plans, including advice on: